dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture2801.md

 Chapter 28  The Test Boundary

-Yes, that’s right: The tests are part of  the system, and they participate in the architecture just like every other part of the system does.
+Yes, that's right: The tests are part of  the system, and they participate in the architecture just like every other part of the system does.
 In some ways, that participation is pretty normal.
 In other ways, it can be pretty unique.

 Tests  as  System  Components

 There is a great deal of confusion about tests.
 Are they part of the system?
 Are they separate from the system?
 Which kinds of tests are there?
 Are unit tests and integration tests different things?
 What about acceptance tests, functional tests, Cucumber tests, TDD tests, BDD tests, component tests, and so on?

-It is not the role of this book to get embroiled in that particular debate, and fortunately it isn’t necessary.
+It is not the role of this book to get embroiled in that particular debate, and fortunately it isn't necessary.
 From an architectural point of view, all tests are the same.
 Whether they are the tiny little tests created by TDD, or large FitNesse, Cucumber, SpecFlow, or JBehave tests, they are architecturally equivalent.

 Tests, by their very nature, follow the Dependency Rule; they are very detailed and concrete; and they always depend inward toward the code being tested.
 In fact, you can think of the tests as the outermost circle in the architecture.
 Nothing within the system depends on the tests, and the tests always depend inward on the components of the system.